 Run these commands below in Command Prompt can help speed up your internet on your Windows computer.

-1) Press the Windows logo key and R at the same time to open Run box.
+1) Press the Windows logo key and R at the same time to open the Run box.
 Type cmd and hit Enter.

 2) Run this command below to check if Receive Window Autotuning level is set to Normal.